isaiah1112/sshreader/README.md

 ## Installation

-Currently there is not an installation script.
-The most straightforward way to get sshreader.py working is to:
+The most straightforward way to get the sshreader module working for you is:

+> python setup.py

-  - ensure that the following modules are installed:
+This will ensure that all the requirements are met.
-    - paramiko
-    - logging
-    - multiprocessing
-    - threading
-    - Queue
-    - types

-  - copy, move or link the file *sshreader.py*, located in the repository root directory, to your project directory

 ## Contributing